project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 **Balance the needs of new and experienced users.** Provide links to additional or clarifying information new users may not know.
 At the same time, experienced users need quick steps.

 **User-test your writing**: Choose at least one person from your intended audience to make sure directions are clear and complete, and the tone is correct.
 User-testing is critical for sections like Modules and Documentation.
 If it is written for a new user with basic skills, you should test it on new users with basic skills.
 They should be able to achieve the final goal just by reading and following the directions, without asking you any questions.

-### Titles and headings

-**Use short descriptive titles**:Titles should be 80 characters or fewer.
-Avoid redundancy.All main headings and subheadings use sentence caps: only the first letter of the first word is capitalized.
-Everything else except proper names is in lowercase.
-(Sunbird is a proper name.)

-### General text

-Use short and appropriate sentences.Try to write in a very clear and concise manner.
-Avoid using jargons and words that are hard to understand.
-Be specific about who your audience is.

-### Sentence length

-Keep sentences to 15 words or fewer.
-Do not be wordy.
-Long sentences are difficult to understand.

-### Blocks

-Code segments are usually written in blocks.Use blocks if code segments are more than one line.

-### Contractions

-Avoid using contractions , rather use the full word itself .

-### Procedure style

-For sequential steps, use a numbered (ordered) list.
-For a set of options, use bullets (unordered list).
-When describing actions, avoid unnecessary words.

-### Punctuating lists

-Precede an ordered or bulleted list with a sentence or phrase ending in a colon.
-For example;

-*In communities, you can：*

-* *Get to know other Sunbird users*

-* *Collaborate on projects in a small group*

-* *Voice your opinion on a particular project*

-Begin each item with a capital letter (unless it is a product or company name that begins with a lowercase letter).

-**Note:** Complete sentences in a list should have a period at the end.
-If a line item is not a complete sentence, do not use a period.
-If you are breaking a sentence into a list, as in the first example in this section (In communities), periods aren't necessary.

-Be consistent, if possible, when writing the items in the list.
-Make them "parallel."
-In the first example, Get, Collaborate, and Voice are the same form of verb.

-### Numbers, Dates and Time

-* A billion is defined as an American billion: 1,000,000,000

-* Thousands should be separated by commas, i.e 100,000

-#### Dates

-Express dates either in full (December 6, 2008) or use the proper [ISO date format](http://www.iso.org/iso/home/standards/iso8601.htm){:target="_blank"}: yyyy-mm-dd, as in 2008-12-06, depending on where it is being used.
-This may be unfamiliar to some users of American English, but the ISO standard is the widely-accepted date format for modern software.

-#### Time

-ISO 8601 uses the 24-hour clock system.
-The basic format is [hh][mm][ss] and the extended format is [hh]:[mm]:[ss], for example 13:47, or 13:47:30.

-### Hyphens

-Use em dashes (HTML entity 8212, "—") for abrupt breaks in a sentence, to temporarily change subject within a sentence, for clarity, to draw attention to a point, or to signify the origin or author of a quotation.

-* Don't use double hyphens; use the HTML entity.

-* Don't place spaces on either side.
-There shouldn't be any space between the word or words next to an em dash and the en dash.

-Use an en dash (HTML entity 8211, "–") to indicate a range of numbers or dates.
-(See [www.alistapart.com/articles/emen/](http://www.alistapart.com/articles/emen/){:target="_blank"} for more information about the subject of dashes and hyphens.)

-### Links

-When embedding a link in a documentation page, always make sure the link text describes the destination of the link.
-"Click here" is not a good description, because it does not tell the user where the link will take them.
-If you can't fully describe the destination of the link and still maintain good sentence flow, add a title tag.
-Title tags, [used appropriately](http://www.w3.org/TR/WCAG10-HTML-TECHS/#link-text){:target="_blank"}, are important for making the pages accessible.